Sweet Balsamic Chicken and Olive Rice

 - 1 tablespoon olive oil

 - 1 teaspoon lemon zest

-- Stir broth, vinegar, maple syrup, and lemon juice together in a bowl; remove ½ cup marinade to a separate bowl and reserve for later use.
+- Stir broth, vinegar, maple syrup, and lemon juice together in a bowl until marinade is smooth.
+Transfer ½ cup marinade to a separate bowl and reserve for later use.

-- Add chicken to first bowl and turn to coat with marinade; refrigerate for 30 to 60 minutes.
+- Place chicken in bowl with remaining marinade and turn to coat; refrigerate 30 to 60 minutes.

 - Heat a large ovenproof skillet over medium-high.
-Remove chicken thighs from marinade; shake to remove excess moisture.
+Remove chicken thighs from marinade; shake to remove excess moisture and discard the marinade.
 Season chicken with salt and pepper.

-- Sear thighs in hot skillet until marinade begins to caramelize and chicken is golden brown, about 4 minutes per side; remove chicken to a plate.
+- Sear thighs in hot skillet until marinade begins to caramelize and chicken is golden brown, about 4 minutes per side; transfer chicken to a plate.

 - Lay onion slices into the skillet; top each with a chicken thigh.
-Add garlic cloves and reserved marinade to the skillet.
+Add garlic cloves and reserved 1/2 cup marinade to the skillet.

-- While the chicken bakes, mix rice and water in a saucepan; bring to a boil, reduce heat to low, and place a cover on the saucepan.
-Cook rice until the water is completely absorbed and the rice is tender, 12 to 14 minutes.
+- Mix water and rice in a saucepan; bring to a boil, reduce heat to low, and cover.
+Cook rice until water is completely absorbed and rice is tender, 12 to 14 minutes.
 Fluff rice with a fork and let cool slightly.

-- Dump cooled rice into a large bowl; add olives, olive oil, and lemon zest and mix.
+- Transfer cooled rice to a large bowl; add olives, olive oil, parsley, and lemon zest and mix.
 Season rice mixture with salt to serve with chicken immediately out of oven.

 What others are saying